byzyworks/tridymake-mscs-edition/tridydb-cli/README.md

 ### **TridyDB CLI**
 See "**TridyDB Application**"

+### **Type Specifier**
+A special string token that identifies the key the module would be associated to inside its parent module in the case of output where some types of compression are enacted.

 ### **Verbatim Mode**
 A special way of sending input to a TridyDB server that involves sending Tridy code to the server directly through the `PUT` method, where the server does everything from tokenization to composition.